MicrosoftDocs/dynamics-365-ai/ai-docs/sales/who-knows-whom.md

     > [!div class="mx-imgBorder"]
     > ![Email with default message](media/wkw_mail_to_introduction.png "Email with default message")

-    Also, Blaine can use the phone number displayed in Tricia's details to call her directly to ask for an introduction to Yvonne.

 6. Select **Send**.<br>
     The email is sent to Tricia to introduce Yvonne.